Chapter 16 Formatting PowerPoint Presentations

 If the user wants to rotate an object, select the object and then select the rotation handle at the top of the object.
 Drag the handle in the direction you want.
 To flip an object vertical or horizontal, select the object.
 Click the Rotate button in the Arrange group on the Picture Format tab.
 Select an option: Rotate Right 90o, Rotate Left 90o, Flip Vertically, or Flip Horizontally.
 Additional options are available.

-When aligning objects, the user can align either or multiple objects at once.
-Click on the object to select it and if multiple objects need to be selected, hold down the Shift key while selecting all of the objects.
+When aligning objects, the user can align one object or multiple objects at once.
+Click on the object to select it, and if multiple objects need to be selected, hold down the Shift key while selecting all of the objects.
 Select the Align button in the Arrange group on the Picture Format Tab.
-Options to align include:
+Options to align include the following:

 Using the Guides and Gridlines tools can be helpful.
 Those are found on the View tab in the Show group.